-- 6. If a federal impact assessment is required for the Project, the Agency will be developing a draft Indigenous Engagement and Partnership Plan and, if applicable, will contact you to seek your comments.
+6. If a federal impact assessment is required for the Project, the Agency will be developing a draft Indigenous Engagement and Partnership Plan and, if applicable, will contact you to seek your comments.
 Please provide information on how you would like to be consulted by the Agency (for example, does your community have specific cultural practices, traditions or protocols, etc.).

-Consultation Coordinator, communicate via email and telephone - 7.
+Consultation Coordinator, communicate via email and telephone.
+Typically a community engagement session, due to covid restrictions this is beginning to look different.

 Please also provide your views on how you would like the proponent to engage your community during all phases of the Project.